H4kor/dungeon-planner/README.md

-***This project is still an in early stage.
+***This project is still in an early stage.
 I've started to use it for my own games and will try not to break project files.
-But no guarantees yet!***
+However, if required, newer versions might be not be able to open older project files.***

 [![Rust](https://github.com/H4kor/dungeon-planner/actions/workflows/rust.yml/badge.svg)](https://github.com/H4kor/dungeon-planner/actions/workflows/rust.yml)